-- instance of a generic hardware function.

-- How to allocate values to Reset ID is vendor specific.
-0

-- 8 Reset Code Op: .

-- 9 The Reset Code Op is a 1-byte value described in Table 10.
+- Depending on implementation the Reset ID could be used for instance to point out a specific instance of a generic hardware function. - o How to allocate values to Reset ID is vendor specific. - 8 Reset Code Op: - 9 The Reset Code Op is a 1-byte value described in Table 10.

-- 10

-Table 9: Reset Code Op
+Table 9: Reset Code Op eset Code Op Description